Coder-Ravi-730/Word-Count/README.md

 2. Navigate to the project directory.
 3. Install dependencies using `npm install` or `yarn install`.
 4. Start the development server using `npm start` or `yarn start`.
-5. Open your browser and visit `http://localhost:3000` to view the application.
+5. Open your browser and visit `http://localhost:3000` to view the application.nnnpon